ltruchot/webpack-seed-js-sass/README.md

 ## This is an empty project to begin pure JavaScript + Sass front-end coding out of the box

-NPM Last updated: Nov.
+NPM deps last versions full update: Nov.
 2019

 Clean and classic webpack + eslint (airbnb rules) + babel + file loader scaffolding for real world ES6+ projects.